SCDH/tooling/processing/README.md

                         </configuration>
                     </execution>
 ```

+Please note, that this unpacking must be done in Maven
+`generate-sources` phase.

 You may also want to tell Maven which Maven package registry
 (repository) to use.
 Add it to the `<repositories>` section (XPath: